CeON/dataverse/doc/sphinx-guides/source/admin/ror.rst

 ROR in Dataverse
 ----------------

 Dataverse uses ROR identifiers to enrich DataCite metadata format.
-In default dataset metadata fields configuration there is also turned on suggesting of ROR identifiers based on name of the organization.
+In dataset metadata fields configuration there is an option for suggesting ROR identifiers based on organization name (turned on by default).

 Uploading ROR data